Hideki Tojo: Military service

-Early service as officer
+Early military career

-Upon graduating from the Japanese Military Academy (ranked 10th of 363 cadets) in March 1905, he was commissioned as a second lieutenant in the infantry of the IJA.
+Upon graduating from the Imperial Japanese Army Academy (ranked 10th of 363 cadets) in March 1905, he was commissioned as a second lieutenant in the infantry of the IJA.
 In 1918–19, he briefly served in Siberia as part of the Japanese expeditionary force sent to intervene in the Russian Civil War.
 He served as a Japanese military attache to Germany between 1919 and 1922.
 As the Imperial Japanese Army had been trained by a German military mission in the 19th century, the Japanese Army was always very strongly influenced by intellectual developments in the German Army, and Tojo was no exception.
 In the 1920s, the German military favored preparing for the next war by creating a totalitarian Wehrstaat (Defense State), an idea that was taken up by the Japanese military as the "national defense state."
 In 1922, on his way home to Japan, he took a train ride across the United States, his first and only visit to North America, which left him with the impression that the Americans were a materialistic soft people devoted only to making money and to hedonistic pursuits like sex, partying, and (despite Prohibition) drinking.

 Tojo boasted that his only hobby was his work, and he customarily brought home his paperwork to work late into the night and refused to have any part in raising his children, which he viewed both as a distraction from his work and a woman's duty.
 He had his wife do all the work of taking care of his children.
 A stern, humorless man, he was known for his brusque manner, his obsession with etiquette, and his coldness.
 Like almost all Japanese officers at the time, he routinely slapped the faces of the men under his command when giving orders.
 He said that face-slapping was a "means of training" men who came from families that were not part of the samurai caste and for whom bushido was not second nature.